jadoGmbH/jado-SwiperSlider-Plugin-4-WordPress/readme.txt

 === Plugin Name ===
 Contributors: @jadogmbh, @nolimits4web
 Donate link: https://nolimits4web.com
-Tags: swiperJS, slideshow, slider, swiper
-Requires at least: 5.0
+Tags: swiperJS, slideshow, slider, swiper, gutenberg, gallery Requires at least: 5.0
-Tested up to: 6.0.1
+Tested up to: 6.4.2
-Stable tag: 1.2.2
+Stable tag: 1.2.3
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A WordPress Plugin that turns all gallery-blocks into a Swiper Slider only when it is activated on page/post.
+A WordPress plugin that turns all gallery-blocks into a Swiper Slider only when it is activated on page/post.

 == Description ==